axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

    - :ref:`Role Selection<components-additional-components-role-selection>`
    - :ref:`Process Viewer<components-additional-components-process-viewer>`

-Please refer to project ``portal-component-example`` for more details on use and customization, as well as look and feel of each component in supported themes.
+Please refer to project ``portal-components-examples`` for more details on use and customization, as well as look and feel of each component in supported themes.

 .. _components-additional-component-process-history: